donkeyclip/video-renderer/README.md

 npm i
 npm run render -- -u https://staging-api.donkeyclip.com/v1/embed/2QBwp2qrbRqdPfDDKYfXKa -e 4000
 ```
-You must provide a url or an id of a donclip.
+You must provide a url or an id of a donkeyclip.
 See the options bellow.
 Also the end millisecond is mandatory.

 # Options